Anthony J. Pennings, PhD

 © ALL RIGHTS RESERVED

 AnthonybwAnthony J. Pennings, PhD is a Professor at the Department of Technology and Society, State University of New York, Korea.
-Before joining SUNY, he taught at Hannam University in South Korea and from 2002-2012 was on the faculty of New York University.
-Previously, he taught at St. Edwards University in Austin, Texas, Marist College in New York, and Victoria University in New Zealand.
-He has also spent time as a Fellow at the East-West Center in Honolulu, Hawaii.
+He teaches digital economics, broadband policy, networked robotics, as well as ICT and Sustainable Development.
+Before joining SUNY Korea, he spent most of his career on the faculty of New York University.
+Previously, he also taught at Marist College in New York, and Victoria University in New Zealand.

 Comments